-With weeks ahead of school closures, and potential self-isolation, we have some easy ways to beat boredom and keep your own sanity…
+What does half-term look like during lockdown?
+We have some easy ways to beat boredom and keep your own sanity…

 Got an old digital camera knocking about?
 Send them out into the garden for some nature photography.
 Create a blog on WordPress to showcase their findings.

 Many kids love treasure hunts.
 Get them to make up the clues and send each other on missions around the house.

 Organise Facetime calls with friends and relatives.
 They will be missing their mates as much as you will miss yours if isolating.

 Creating a home gym is a great idea for entertaining the kids, and tire them out.
 Tape a line along the floor, then use it as a balancing beam, making it harder each time such as balancing items on their heads as they go.
 Have a sack race with old pillow cases.

 A good pillow fight is called for.
 Perfect for letting out frustration.
 Parents – join in.
 Shout, scream, laugh…